arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 You don't specify an array element in queries, e.g. `doc.attr == "valueY"`, and all elements are searched for a match.

-Default: the value defined by the top-level `trackListPositions` option, or `false` if not set.
+Default: the value defined by the top-level `trackListPositions` option.

 @RESTSTRUCT{nested,post_api_index_inverted_fields,array,optional,post_api_index_inverted_nested}
 Index the specified sub-objects that are stored in an array.
 Other than with the